 - In a large bowl, sift together the flour and powdered sugar until well combined.

-- Cut in the butter: Use two knives or a pastry cutter to cut the chilled butter into the flour mixture until it resembles small pea-sized crumbs.
+- Use two knives or a pastry cutter to cut the chilled butter into the flour mixture until it resembles small pea-sized crumbs.

-- Press the mixture into the pan: Firmly press the crust mixture into the bottom of a greased 9×13-inch baking pan to form an even layer.
+- Firmly press the crust mixture into the bottom of a greased 9×13-inch baking pan to form an even layer.

-- Bake the crust: Place the pan in the preheated oven and bake for 20-30 minutes, or until the crust is golden brown and firm to the touch.
+- Place the pan in the preheated oven and bake for 20-30 minutes, or until the crust is golden brown and firm to the touch.

 Prepare the Lemon Curd Filling